 See Related: Where To Stay In Napa Valley

-San Francisco is well-known for its iconic Cable Cars, which have served as a tourist attraction for generations.
-Whether you’re exploring the city for the first time or planning your next trip, taking a ride on one of these historic cars is an absolute must.
-With its winding streets and breathtaking views of the city skyline, downtown San Francisco truly can’t be experienced in any other way.
+San Francisco is well-known for its iconic cable cars, which have been a tourist attraction for generations.
+Riding one of these historic cars is an absolute must.
+With its winding streets and breathtaking views of the city skyline, downtown San Francisco can’t be experienced in any other way.

-The Mission District is one of San Francisco’s most vibrant and culturally rich neighborhoods.
-Located just south of the city center, this area is home to a number of Latinx-owned businesses and murals, making it a popular destination for tourists and locals alike.
+The Mission District is one of San Francisco’s most lively and culturally rich neighborhoods.
+Located just south of the city center, Mission District has many Latinx-owned businesses and murals, making it a popular destination.

-Whether you’re looking to take in some local art or simply enjoy delicious food from one of the many cafes and restaurants, there are plenty of fun things to do in the Mission District.
+If you’re looking to take in some local art or enjoy delicious food from one of the many cafes and restaurants, there are plenty of fun things to do in the Mission District.
 For a great place to stop for breakfast, check out Tartine Bakery on Guerrero Street, which serves up freshly baked pastries and hot coffee daily.

 See Related: Best Places to Visit in the United States

 Today, the ruins of Sutro Baths offer a unique glimpse into San Francisco’s history and culture.
-Whether you’re an avid historian or simply looking for a fun day trip, be sure to check out this fascinating California Historical Landmark which is open to the public for sightseeing as part of the Golden Gate National Recreation Area.
+This fascinating California Historical Landmark is open to the public for sightseeing as part of the Golden Gate National Recreation Area.

-Twin Peaks is a popular spot for tourists and locals alike, so be sure to arrive early to avoid crowds.
+Twin Peaks is a popular spot, so be sure to arrive early to avoid crowds.
 And if you’re feeling energetic, you can always hike up one of the peaks for an even better view.
 The Creek to Peaks Trail is a 1.2-mile hike that extends from Twin Peaks to Glen Canyon Park.

 The Walt Disney Family Museum is a must-visit for families and one of the best San Francisco attractions.
-Located in the Presidio, this museum celebrates the life and work of Walt Disney, one of the most iconic animators and filmmakers of all time.
+Located in the Presidio, this museum celebrates the life and work of Walt Disney, arguably the most iconic animator and filmmaker of all time.